opensearch-project/data-prepper/situp-plugins/elasticsearch/README.md

 ### DLQ file (Optional)

 A String of absolute file path for DLQ failed output records.
+If not provided, failed records will be written into the default log file.

 ### Bulk size (Optional)